-Personal Injury Mediation Lawyers in Gainesville, FL
+Personal Injury Mediation Lawyers

 Many personal injury cases will result in mediation.
 Personal injury mediation attorneys and individuals may voluntarily submit cases to mediation, or a judge may institute mediation.
-Mediation is an attempt to settle a legal dispute with the assistance of a third party mediator, who works to bring two disputing parties to an agreement that is acceptable to both parties.
+Mediation is an attempt to settle a legal dispute with the assistance of a third-party mediator, who works to bring two disputing parties to an agreement that is acceptable to both parties.
 In a personal injury case, your personal injury attorney, the opposing attorney, a representative from the defendant’s insurance company, and a mediator may meet to settle the case.

 What Is Personal Injury Mediation?

 Mediation is often a useful and successful means of settling a dispute between parties.
 However, when mediation fails, it is often simply because the plaintiff isn’t properly prepared for what to expect from the process.
 A few things that can be expected at these proceeding are: